-With Christmas just a few weeks away I thought it might be a good idea to round up some gift ideas that might help you or someone you care about get ahead in the new year.
+With Christmas coming up I thought it would be a good idea to round up some money-saving gift ideas.
+These are gifts that might help you or someone you care about save money in the new year.

 Here are the top 10 gifts that will save you money in the future.

 I know I’ve said it before, but I seriously love my InstantPot.

 Part of my strategy to save money on groceries is to plan easy meals.
 Knowing dinner isn’t going to be a complicated affair helps me avoid the temptation of eating out or ordering in.

 I also like to make meals large enough that we have leftovers.

 I tend to use the slow-cook functionality more than the pressure-cook one.
 But it’s nice to know if I forget to set something to cook in the morning, I can still make it in the evening.